-On behalf of the Program Committee for the Association for Asian Studies (AAS) 2014 Conference to be held at the Philadelphia Marriott Downtown, Philadelphia, PA next March, we are pleased to invite colleagues in Asian studies to submit proposals for Organized Panels, Roundtables, Workshops, and Individual Papers for sessions to be created by the Committee.
+On behalf of the Program Committee for the Association for Asian Studies (AAS) 2015 Conference to be held at the Sheraton Chicago Hotel & Towers in Chicago, Illinois next March, we are pleased to invite colleagues in Asian studies to submit proposals for Organized Panels, Roundtables, Workshops, and Individual Papers for sessions to be created by the Committee.

 The Committee seeks sessions that will engage panelists and audiences in the consideration of ideas, information, and interpretations that will advance knowledge about Asian regions and, by extension, will enrich teaching about Asia at all levels.

-All proposals must be submitted electronically via the AAS website.
+All proposals must be submitted electronically.
 After submission your proposal will be forwarded to the appropriate program committee members for review.
-You will find detailed instructions for submissions below.
-You will also find more detailed information about the conference (FAQ's, participant information, the proposal evaluation process) on this website.
-If you have any questions regarding panel participation that are not answered in this Call for Papers or FAQ, please contact the AAS secretariat at AASconference@asian-studies.org.
+You will find detailed instructions for submissions below and more detailed information about the conference (FAQ's, participant information, the proposal evaluation process) via the menu on the left of this page and throughout the AAS Annual Conference website.
+If you have any questions regarding panel participation that is not answered in this Call for Papers or FAQ, please contact the AAS secretariat at AASconference@asian-studies.org.

-We look forward to your colleagueship at our Philadelphia conference and to a program that reflects the dynamism of Asian studies and the AAS.
+We look forward to your colleagueship at our Chicago conference and to a program that reflects the dynamism of Asian studies and the AAS.

 III.
 Panel Selection Criteria